avo-hq/prop_initializer/README.md

 ---

-Thank you for using `PropInitializer`!
+Thank you for using `prop_initializer`!
 We hope this tool helps make your property management more efficient and adaptable in your Ruby projects.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).